gaALvf/DEMO-EOSCFuture/#KER1b EOSC Order Management System/Readme.md

 See table above in Foreground Identification

 # Further information
-This software was produced a spart of the EOSC-Future project, financed by the European Union https://eoscfuture.eu/
+This software was produced as part of the EOSC-Future project, financed by the European Union The EOSC Future project is co-funded by the European Union Horizon Programme call INFRAEOSC-03-2020 - Grant Agreement Number 101017536 https://eoscfuture.eu/